What should families expect flying with Lufthansa Airlines?

 With nowhere to ditch the car seat, we were lucky enough to have some empty space in the back of my plane, where my husband relocated to.
 This gave my son and me some space to snuggle up together, but let’s be honest, we didn’t get a whole lot of sleep.
 My son was still snuggled up in my lap asleep when it came time for landing.

 The Lufthansa cabin crew were sweet enough to give me an attachable seat belt to loop around my son and then lock into my own seatbelt instead of waking him up and putting him back into the car seat.
 Huge bonus!
+For future flights, we invested in a blow-up footrest, which allowed us to create a bed and gave everyone at least a few hours of much-needed sleep.

 See our full review of which international airlines allow footrest pillows and sleeping devices to be used